PseudoDesign/kilroy/README.md

 1. Install a [git](https://git-scm.com/download) client.
 2. Using the git command line (The "Git CMD" program in Windows), navigate to where you want to download the project.
 3. Download the project by executing `git clone https://github.com/PseudoDesign/kilroy.git`
+#### Start up the VM
+1. Navigate your command prompt to the "vagrant" directory
+2. Execute `vagrant up`